SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 4. Create a pull request.

-   If your doc update should be published with the next release of the Spartacus libraries, send your pull request to the `develop` branch.
+   Always send your pull request to the `develop` branch.

-   If, on the other hand, your doc update should be published as soon as it is merged, then send your pull request to the `master` branch.
+   The one exception is if you have an emergency update that needs to be published as soon as it is merged, in which case you can send your pull request to the `master` branch.

    The PR requires a minimum of one approver.
-It is always a good idea to let the writer check the PR, whenever possible.
+Always include a writer as one of the approvers.

 5. Merge your pull request.

-   If you merged your updates to the `develop` branch, they will be merged to the `master` branch (by the writer) on the next lib release day.
+   If you merged your updates to the `develop` branch, the updates will be staged until the next release of the Spartacus libraries, at which point they will be published by the documentation release master.

-   If you merged your updates to the `master` branch, they will automatically trigger Jekyll to rebuild the GitHub pages site.
-Your changes will show up after a few minutes (you may need to empty your cache to see the updates).
+   If you merged your updates to the `master` branch, the updates will automatically trigger Jekyll to rebuild the GitHub pages site.
+The changes will show up after a few minutes (you may need to empty your cache to see the updates).

 ## Updating the Sidebar